basedlsg/Orange-ID-Template/README.md

 The authentication will not work unless you update the `tenantId` with your own Project ID from the Orange ID Dashboard.

-For more detailed documentation on Bedrock Passport integration, see the [official example repository](https://github.com/Bedrock-Org/bedrock-passport-example).

 ### Features at a Glance